luketlancaster/maintenance_tracker/README.md

 Acceptance Criteria

-* User passes in `editMaint` command and one argument: Name of car
+* User passes in 8 to menu
 * Maintenance list is printed out
 * User selects which numbered item they want edited
 * User is asked if they want to edit the name or the milage for that numbered item